 Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 More information The Connector for SAP Business Suite provides various functions for Velocity scripts.
-The script API of the connector must be registered in order to this.
-Within the script API, the connector provides various functions, the "simpleRFC API" which can be used for calling BAPI/RFC functions in Velocity scripts.
-The main focus of the scripting function of the Connector for SAP Business Suite is on Groovy.
+The script API of the connector must be registered for this.
+Within this script API, the connector provides some functions, the "simpleRFC API", which can be used to call BAPI/RFC functions in Velocity scripts.
+However, the main focus of the script functionality of the connector for SAP Business Suite is on "Groovy".
 In conjunction with the integration on SAP systems, Groovy can be used to call SAP BAPI/RFC functions.
 These can be used, for example, to generate or manipulate SAP data (e.g. orders).
 SAP processes (e.g. workflows) can be initiated with this functionality.
-A configured Connector for SAP Business Suite with an active View & Write or Developer API license is required to use the Groovy functionality.
+The prerequisite for using the Grovvy functionality is a configured connector for SAP Business Suite with an active View & Write or Developer API license.

 Scenario overview - SAP sales order